Edb83/snake/README.md

 2. Advanced image manipulation - the initial idea was to have a more flashy landing screen which would respond to user mouse movements, and to have other visuals passing behind the game area during play, either using the HTML canvas or CSS animations.
 This feature was outside the scope of the project and would have ultimately been an unnecessary distraction if not handled elegantly

+3. Mobile control pad - before HammerJS was discovered, this seemed like the most viable means of controlling the game on mobile

 <span id="ux-design"></span>

 ### Design choices